AndyObtiva/puts_debuggerer/README.md

 puts order_details
 ```

-Here is a simple example using `pd` instead, which provides everything the puts statements above provide in addition to deducing the file name and line number automatically for dead easy debugging:
+Here is a simple example using `pd` instead:

 ```ruby
 pd order_total